 Preventive dentistry is also about personal responsibility.
 And while daily maintenance is key to dental health, ongoing professional care is equally important.
 Here, regular visits to the dentist are vital.
 By any definition, a proactive approach is far better than a reactive approach - in short, a preventive approach will address immediate concerns, while counteracting chronic conditions.

 Brushing the teeth daily is a “no-brainer” for most.
 Additionally, using fluoride-based toothpastes has proven to be effective.
 Finally, toothbrushes should be replaced (ideally) every few months.

-Many dentists will recommend brushing the tongue.
+Many dentists in Vaughan will recommend brushing the tongue.
 This method will remove residual bacteria that can have a damaging effect on the teeth (tooth decay) as well as the gums (gum disease).

 Although still debated, daily flossing is highly recommended.
 Flossing serves to clean the space between the teeth.
 Here again, undesirable deposits of plaque and bacteria can be removed.